 Fifth, PAS officials often sit atop agency hierarchies, and statutes often assign PAS officials, especially the heads of cabinet departments, a broad range of responsibilities, potentially including the administration of multiple programs and, under any given program, multiple functions (e.g., rulemaking, investigation, prosecution) in addition to adjudication.
 13 Such responsibilities can provide PAS officials with a unique opportunity to coordinate policymaking within and across programs, promote consistent decision making, and gain better awareness of the adjudicative and regulatory systems for which they are statutorily responsible.
-On the other hand, PAS officials may lack the capacity to decide cases in a fair, accurate, consistent, efficient, and timely manner.
-The combination of adjudicative and non-adjudicative functions (e.g., investigation, prosecution, rulemaking) in a single decision maker may also raise concerns about the integrity of agency proceedings and the effectiveness of agency policymaking.
+On the other hand, because PAS officials often face many competing demands on their time, they may have less practical capacity to devote to the adjudication of individual cases than other officials whose primary function is to adjudicate cases.
+PAS officials may lack the capacity to decide cases in a fair, accurate, consistent, efficient, and timely manner.
+Additionally, some have raised concerns in certain contexts that the combination of adjudication and enforcement functions (investigation and prosecution) in a single official may affect the integrity of agency proceedings.
+Some have also raised concerns in certain contexts that the combination of adjudication and rulemaking functions in a single official may encourage the resolution of important legal and policy issues through case-by-case adjudication, even when general rulemaking offers a better mechanism for resolving such issues The combination of adjudicative and non-adjudicative functions (e.g., investigation, prosecution, rulemaking) in a single decision maker may also raise concerns about the integrity of agency proceedings and the effectiveness of agency policymaking.
 14

 Considering these and other characteristics, and consistent with statutory and regulatory requirements, agencies must determine whether participation by PAS officials in the adjudication of cases provides an effective mechanism for directing and supervising systems of administrative adjudication and, if it does, what procedures and practices will permit PAS officials to adjudicate cases in a manner that best promotes fairness, accuracy, consistency, efficiency, and timeliness.
-The Conference has addressed some of these issues in previous recommendations, most notably in Recommendation 68-8, Delegation of Final Decisional Authority Subject to Discretionary Review by the Agency; Recommendation 83-3, Agency Structures for Review of Decisions of Presiding Officers Under the Administrative Procedure Act; Recommendation 2018-4, Recusal Rules for Administrative Adjudicators; Recommendation 2020-3, Agency Appellate Systems; Recommendation 2020-3, Agency Appellate Systems;
+The Conference has addressed some of these issues in previous recommendations, most notably